keyurpatel80/NodeJS-Mongo-Bank-Utility/README.rst

-# CRUD API in ExpressJS and MongoDB
+This small project is developed to demonstrate the how API is developed using ExpressJS and MongoDB.
+I have used MongoDB version 3.2.7 and Expressjs 5.3.0.
+To connect to MongoDB I have used Mongoose object modeling for Express.

 This repository contains sources of API for Create, update, delete and Read bank accounts from bank_Data.json file which is MongoDB collection.

-I have used ExpressJS for creating APIs.
+You can find bank_data.json file /db folder which can you install it in your local machine.

 ## What's in it?

-Here is the list of APIs supported:
+#Here is the list of APIs supported:

 - GET /api/customers - List all the customers in the bank.

 - GET /api/customers/:id - list specific customer by id.